A Good sales meeting require more than words

 Before you start reading about how to perform different sales meetings remember this: People tend to only listen or remember the first parts of what you say.
-Therefore it is important to fill the first part of your speech, presentation, interview etc. with positive things for you.
+Therefore it is important to fill the first part of your speech, presentation, interview, etc. with positive messages.

-Here are a few examples of different openings of your sales meetings.
+Here are a few examples of the different openings for your sales meeting

-- What is important for you is to tell what differentiates you and your company from your competitors.
-Start of the presentation with this, even before you present your company and product.
+- What is important for you is what differentiates you and your company from your competitors.
+Start the presentation with this, even before you present your company and product.

 - Start with the power words you really want the audience to remember.

-Also remember to keep the story of your company really short.
-No one is interested in listening to long stories about how big, powerful or good your company is.
+Also, remember to keep the story of your company really short.
+No one is interested in listening to long stories about how big, powerful, or successful your company is.

-The clients wants to hear about your understanding of their specific problems or situation and how you can solve those.
+The clients want to hear about your understanding of their specific problems or situation and how you can solve those.
 This why they agree to meet you.

-If they were interested in were you have your offices, how nice it is to work at your office, or anything else, they would have gone to your web and read it there.
+If they were interested in where you have your offices, how nice it is to work at your office, or anything else, they would have gone to your website and read it there.

 Therefore, when you are presenting your company focus on what you really want them to remember about your company, how you differ from others on a company level.